Of Childless Cat Ladies and other matters…

 For all the fuss made by Trump about the 2020 results in Arizona and Georgia, Biden did not actually need to win those states to win the Electoral College.
 The “tipping point state” was actually Wisconsin.
 If Harris wins all the states Biden won except Arizona and Georgia, she still wins.
 But the one state she cannot afford to lose is Pennsylvania with its 19 electoral college votes.
 Lose that and she would have to win two of Arizona, Georgia, and North Carolina to compensate, and on these numbers that is a big ask.

-I Wouldn’t attach too much significance to margins of less than 1% even in aggregates of hundreds of polls, but clearly Harris is down to the wire with leads of less than 1% in both Pennsylvania and Nevada, and there is no guarantee there couldn’t be an upset in Wisconsin or Michigan as well.
+I wouldn’t attach too much significance to margins of less than 1% even in aggregates of hundreds of polls, but clearly Harris is down to the wire with leads of less than 1% in both Pennsylvania and Nevada, and there is no guarantee there couldn’t be an upset in Wisconsin or Michigan as well.
 For the Democrats, the big states of Florida and Texas seem tantalisingly out of reach.

 For me, the abiding feature of this election cycle is the resilience of the Trump support base in the face of one campaigning disaster after another.
 All of his lies are being widely and publicly debunked and often turned into ridiculous on-line and video memes.
 His only strategy seems to be to double down on these lies, even though they are now more a source of ridicule than support.
 It appears that his support base couldn’t care less.
 Reality be damned.
 Reality is an elite conspiracy against them.
 The lies may appeal to the contrarian instincts of many.
 If you are agin’ the establishment, it doesn’t much matter what they say.